 This was such a fun read!
 U.K birder David Lindo celebrates a philosophy I whole heartily embrace, nature is everywhere, even in our urban areas.
 This book reflects on his youth in 1970's east London as well as his birding journey along the way.
 The black and white photos of his adventures add to the appeal of urban birding.
 You certainly don't have to be a birder to appreciate this book.
 Anyone living in cities around the world can learn to marvel at the wonder of nature so close to home.

 I was so excited to see a book version of one of my favorite birding podcasts!
 If you've ever listened to BirdNote on your public media channels then you know that they are daily 2 minute stories reflecting the beauty and mystery of birds.
 Now they've released a book version with the same concept.
 These short, detailed snippets are a sneak peek into bird life complete with beautiful illustrations to match.
 The stunning cover makes a lovely addition to ones bookshelf.

-In this book she reveals how observing birds closely can ultimately bringing us back to the core of what makes us human and also part of the natural world.
-While actively bird-watching, we are in the present moment.
+In this book author Claire Thompson reveals how observing birds closely can ultimately bringing us back to the core of what makes us human, being a part of the natural world.
+While actively bird-watching and or listening, we are in the present moment.
 Experiencing the freedom and acknowledging the beauty of our avian neighbors has the power to connect us to the natural world and each other, inviting more wonder into our lives.

-Copyright © 2020 Shebirds - All Rights Reserved
+Copyright © 2024 Shebirds - All Rights Reserved